NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 ## 1. Retrieving Data

-### Use `MarsPull.py` to download MGCM output
+### 1.1 Use `MarsPull.py` to download MGCM output

 `MarsPull` is a utility for accessing MGCM output files hosted on the [MCMC Data portal](https://data.nas.nasa.gov/legacygcm/data_legacygcm.php).
 During the installation, you were asked to use `MarsPull` to download several `fort.11` files into your `INERTCLDS/` and `ACTIVECLDS/` directories.
-You should have already downloaded the necessary `fort.11` files for this tutorial, so this step is likely a review for you.
-If you haven't downloaded the files, you can do so now by following these instructions:
+You should have already downloaded the necessary `fort.11` files for this tutorial, so this step should be simply a review.
+If you haven't downloaded the files, however, you can do so now by following these instructions.

-Create a `CAP_Tutorial` directory in your preferred location, and then create two subdirectories, `INERTCLDS/` and `ACTIVECLDS/`:
+Create a `CAP_Tutorial` directory in your preferred location, and then create two subdirectories within it.
+Name them `INERTCLDS/` and `ACTIVECLDS/`, which represent data from the radiatively intert cloud (RIC) simulation and radiatively active cloud (RAC) simulation, respectively:

 ```bash
 (amesGCM3)>$ cd ~/path/do/preferred/location